The Pill and Thrombosis

 - A heavy aching feeling in your leg

 If you experience sudden coughing (where you may bring up blood) breathlessness or rapid breathing; a sharp pain in your chest or become severely lightheaded, it could be a pulmonary embolism.
-Call 999 immediately or get to the closest Accident and Emergency department.
+Call 999 immediately or get to the closest A&E department.

 What can DVT be caused by?

 DVT can be a result of many things.
 Anything that affects your blood clotting system, prevents your blood from circulating properly, or damages the walls of your blood vessels is a risk factor.
 The more risk factors you have, the more likely you are to develop a DVT.

 Staying still for a long time is a known risk factor, so a long stay in hospital or being unable to move will increase your risk.
 Sitting for a long time on a long journey can also increase your risk.
 If your legs are still for a long time, your calf muscles don’t contract to circulate blood around your body.

 Pregnancy increases the risk of developing a blood clot, especially in women who have an inherited clotting disorder.
 The risk of developing pregnancy-related DVT is highest up to six weeks after the birth of your baby.

 Combined contraceptive pills and hormone replacement therapy (HRT) can affect your blood’s clotting ability.

 Being overweight or obese increases the pressure in the veins, potentially putting you at a higher risk.
 Smoking can affect your circulation and blood clotting ability so being a smoker also increases your risk.

 Being over the of age 60 to 65 increases your risk, even though a DVT can happen at any age.

 What is the link between DVT and the contraceptive pill?

 It’s been known for some time that the combined oral contraceptive pill is linked to a risk of DVT.
 Studies have found that women using any combined contraceptive pill has approximately three times the risk of developing a blood clot compared with non-pregnant women who aren’t taking the pill - although the risk is still very small.